JohnDoe6345789/automatic_linux_network_repair/README.md

 * TODO

+## AppImage builds

+Use the helper script in `scripts/appimage` to package the CLI as an AppImage.
+See [`docs/appimage.md`](docs/appimage.md) for prerequisites and step-by-step usage.

 ## Preparing an offline wheelhouse

 Use `scripts/prepare_wheelhouse.py` to download project dependencies and copy the wheel files to a mounted USB flash drive.
 This is helpful when the target machine will not have internet access.